|

 A more-or-less complete, searchable archive of the conversation in the Chatterbox is stored online at http://ascorbic.net/catbox/ ('Catbox' is a nickname for the Chatterbox).

-These pages are designed for general chatting; they are essentially just fast, lightweight versions of the Chatterbox nodelet, without most of the other stuff that makes up a normal Everything2 page.
+This page is designed for general chatting; it is essentially just a fast, lightweight version of the Chatterbox nodelet, without most of the other stuff that makes up a normal Everything2 page.

 This allows you to follow the talk in real-time, but bear in mind that it's not bug-free.
 You'll need to have Java installed.